 Structural rust repair is the most expensive because it involves reinforcing or replacing components that hold the vehicle together.
 Frame rail repair might require cutting out a section and welding in new reinforced metal.
 Floor pan replacement involves cutting out the rusted floor, fabricating new panels, and welding them in while maintaining the structural geometry of the vehicle.
 Subframe and strut tower repair requires precise work to maintain alignment and suspension geometry.

-Structural rust repair costs $2,000 to $6,000 or more.
-Major floor pan and frame work on trucks and SUVs can exceed $6,000.
+Structural rust repair is the most expensive category of rust work due to the complexity and precision required.
 At this severity, you are also facing potential safety issues — a vehicle with compromised structural members may not protect you properly in a collision, and the suspension and steering geometry may be affected.

 This is also the stage where you need to seriously evaluate whether the repair cost is worth it relative to the vehicle's value.
 We cover that decision framework later in this guide.